How to Attract Top Talent: Proven Strategies to Boost Your Talent Pool

 • A digital landing page on your website designed specifically for job candidates

 It’s also important to prepare answers to common questions about your company and the opportunities you have available.
-Additionally, make sure that you follow up with potential candidates soon after the event is over.
-If you have a physical office, invite them in for a visit.
+Additionally, make sure that you follow up with potential candidates soon after the event.
+If you have a physical office, invite them to an in-person visit.
 Allow them to see first-hand the strong employer brand and work environment you’ve worked hard to curate.

 Partner with Colleges and Universities to Recruit

 Many businesses in a variety of industries recruit directly from universities and technical colleges.
-If your business misses this opportunity to find talent willing to learn and fine-tune their skills, you may be passing up true talent.
+If your business misses this opportunity to find new members of the workforce willing to learn and fine-tune their skills, you may be passing up true talent.
 Seek out schools with established industry expertise and attend related job fairs.
-Treat them like you would any industry event or conference.
+Treat them as you would any industry event or conference.

 Invest More in Training, Salaries, and Perks

 Focus on what potential and current employees need and want most.
-Seek out experts on your Human Resources team or from industry professionals to gauge what will wow job seekers.
+Seek out experts on your Human Resources team or from industry professionals to gauge what wows job seekers.
 That may include:

-• Providing competitive compensation to set you apart from competition.
+• Providing competitive compensation, 401K matches, more PTO than average, and bonus potential to set you apart from competition.

 • Implementing work-life balance policies such as flexible work, remote and hybrid work, 4-day work weeks, etc. Our Talent team has seen the negative impact on applicant numbers when employers are not willing to consider flexible options.

-• Incorporating unexpected and innovative benefits such as childcare assistance, above standard parental leave, and technology stipends for hybrid and remote employees.
+• Incorporating unexpected and innovative benefits such as childcare assistance or technology stipends (for remote and hybrid employees)

 • Offering continuing education and career growth options such as mentorship programs, development opportunities, tuition reimbursement, or education stipends.